The Program Elements

 History of Mabel’s Women’s Empowerment Program

-20 women were enrolled in the first Women’s Empowerment Program at Mabel’s Care Centre.
-The highlight of the first Women’s Empowerment Program was that the women, who hauled wood to earn their livelihood, gave up wood hauling and joined the program.
+Twenty women were initially enrolled in the Women’s Empowerment Program at Mabel’s Care Centre.
+The highlight of the first program was that the women were able to give up hauling wood as a livelihood.

 How can you support Mabel’s Care Centre WEP?